jadecobra/python_tdd_exercises/source/data_structures/index.rst

 Programming involves taking some information as input and doing something with it to give back some other information as output.
 The input and output are called data.

-The following chapters test Python_ basic data structures/types, which are a way to represent information.
+These chapters test Python_ basic data structures/types, which are a way to represent information.

 .. toctree::
   :titlesonly: